About the Association of Boston

 Friends and significant others of members are always welcome at our events and we would encourage you to add your name and email address to our mailing list even if you are not in a position to contribute financially at this time.

-Welcome to our website.
-Please click on the "Join" tab at the top of the page for more information.
-(If you graduated from college in the last 12 months, there are no dues levied for your first year of membership in calendar year 2018.)
+Please visit our website at www.pbkboston.org and click on the Membership tab at the top of the home page for more information.
+(If you graduated from college in the last 12 months, there are no dues levied for your first year of membership in calendar year 2019 or 2020.)

 Whether you become a member or not, I look forward to meeting you soon at an upcoming event!